ModelEngineering/SBMLKinetics/docs/Examples.rst

 Examples
 =============

-1) Kinetic law type distribution from curated BioModels Database.
-The blue bars investigate the kinetic law type distribution on the average of all the reactions from all the models.
+1) Kinetics type distribution from curated BioModels Database.
+The blue bars investigate the kinetics type distribution on the average of all the reactions from all the models.
 The orange bars indicate the distribution on the average of reactions for each model.
 The trend for two color bars is qualitatively similar.
 The error bars on the top of orange bars represent the uncertainty among different models.